 The most common option for higher studies after BHMS is MD in Homeopathy.
 Many graduates also opt for alternate courses in medicine, such as Master of Science in Regenerative Medicine, Master of Science in Psychiatry, Master of Science in Endocrinology, Master of Hospital Management, etc.

-Further doctoral level education (Doctor of Medicine) is also available after master’s in each of these courses.
+Further doctoral-level education (Doctor of Medicine) is also available after a master’s in each of these courses.

 Recommended Read: Pure Science Courses After Class 12th: A Path for Young Science Lovers